 How Does a Burglar Alarm Work?

-A basic, modern security alarm consists of an alarm panel with a display and keypad to which sensors are wired.
+Alarm systems for homes consist of an alarm panel with a display and keypad to which sensors are wired.
 Alternatively sensors may be wired to a control panel box which is hidden away out of reach of burglars, so that it can't be tampered with.
 The user then interacts with this box via a keypad mounted on a wall.
 A microcontroller (which is a type of microprocessor) on the circuit board in the alarm panel runs a software program which scans the sensors regularly.
 The program will generate an alarm if it thinks a sensor has been activated and an intruder has entered the building.

 Block Diagram of a Basic Security Alarm System